| The Brechner ReportVolume 21, Number 10

 be excluded from the trial did not give him enough details to determine whether the media

+should be excluded from the conference.
 The judge gave defense attorneys the option of filing a new

 motion for a closed conference, with proper notice to the media, or holding the hearing in